Fuuko: Hell Week

 He turned to the class, the light expression on his face quickly replaced by that of a grave one.
 "However, that philosophy does not apply to getting work accomplished.
 That's the very reason why today, as soon as possible, I am going to insinuate the finer points of literature.
 Insinuate in the sense that I am leading you towards the path of self-discovery."

 By his initial facade, I could tell he was a man of caliber, one to be regarded as wise and precautious, but affable at the same time.
 Which was probably why nobody seized the temporary silence by groaning or complaining at the notion of working their butts off at the first day of class.

 He introduced himself as Mr. Yakiba, who has been in the school's administration for about 20 years.
-He mentioned a little about his family background and went into a series of hilarious antics he had to deal with from the previous batches.
-The class was immediately put at ease with its new instructor, established by the feats of laughter elicited at the end of each anecdote.
+He mentioned a little about his family background and described a series of hilarious antics he had to deal with from the previous batches.
+The class was immediately put at ease with its new instructor, which was clearly established by the feats of laughter elicited at the end of each anecdote.

 "Anyway," Mr. Yakiba glanced at his watch.
 "Since I consider it against the laws of teacher ethics to be nasty on the first day of class…"

 A chorus of giggles could be heard in the background.